scientific-python/cookie/docs/pages/guides/pytest.md

-your config. `xfail_strict` will change the default for `xfail` to fail the tests if it doesn't fail - you can still override locally in a specific xfail for a flaky failure. `filter_warnings` will cause all warnings to be errors (you can add allowed warnings here too). `log_cli_level` will report `INFO` and above log messages on a failure.
+your config. `xfail_strict` will change the default for `xfail` to fail the tests if it doesn't fail - you can still override locally in a specific xfail for a flaky failure. `filter_warnings` will cause all warnings to be errors (you can add allowed warnings here too, see below). `log_cli_level` will report `INFO` and above log messages on a failure.
 Finally, `testpaths` will limit `pytest` to just looking in the folders given - useful if it tries to pick up things that are not tests from other directories.
 [See the docs](https://docs.pytest.org/en/stable/customize.html) for more options.